operate-first/community/governance.md

 This document contains a work in progress (WIP) draft of the initial governance of the Op1st project (Governance 1.0).

-It also has a roadmap for additions coming in the next iteration of governance (Governane 1.1).
+It also has a roadmap for additions coming in the next iteration of governance (Governance 1.1).

 ## Op1st Community Governance 1.0 (MVG)